livepeer/grants/README.md

 * If your application passes screening, we will reach out for a call.
 * Feedback will occur throughout the grant process
 * Process should take 2-4 weeks

+_Note: This repo is migrated from the [previous repo](https://github.com/Livepeer-Community-Node/Grant-Program) to kick start the new grants process_